Interacting topological quantum chemistry of Mott atomic limits: Mott atomic limits

 To get an insight on the fundamental distinctions between ALs and $n$-MALs, note that TRS constrains all \mbox{$n$-MALs} to transform as real-valued 1D irreps of the site-symmetry group of their site, leaving $\pm1$ as possible eigenvalues for any spatial symmetry.
 Conversely, TRS single Slater determinant states always transform with eigenvalue $+1$: They are composed of products of Kramers pairs of electrons which contribute complex conjugate eigenvalues $\lambda$ and $\lambda^\star$, such that $\lambda\lambda^\star=+1$ is the symmetry eigenvalue of the whole pair~\cite{FMIPhysRevLett.105.166402}.
-Hence, \mbox{$n$-MAL} of type~\eqref{eq:decomp_MAL} are characterized by a representation that in principle can be distinct from the set of all the possible representation realized by TRS ALs.
+Hence, \mbox{$n$-MAL}s of type~\eqref{eq:decomp_MAL} are characterized by transformation rules under symmetry action that in principle can be distinct from the set of all the possible representation realized by TRS ALs.

 Some of the states described by~\eqref{eq:decomp_MAL} can be adiabatically connected to ALs, while others form an adiabatically disconnected class of states.
 With the iTQC framework, we aim to identify these classes by means of the Green's function band representation, as we will discuss later.